 You don’t have to stop at only flowers.
-Houseplants are coming back in a big way and have loads of benefits, read our earlier blog post about it to find out more.
+Houseplants are coming back in a big way and have loads of benefits, read our blog "The Value of House Plants" to find out more.
 They freshen up rooms and make them more welcoming to potential buyers.
 If you don’t want to bring in actual plants, then you can use a variety of on-trend floral patterns to your advantage.

 Pantone’s colour of 2017 is a bright, vibrant yellowy-green dubbed “greenery”.
 It’s a strong colour to incorporate into your interior design, and not something we recommend.
 However, muted, more mossy tones of green are coming back in a big way, and they work well with whites and neutrals.
 If you don’t want to commit to painting anything, then green works well as an accent colour for cushions, throws, and blankets.